Nantahala Farm & Garden

 'Safety of Comfrey' was written in 1983.
 It is 19 pages and was published by the Henry Doubleday Research Association.

 The first photo is Lawrence Hills with a horse in a comfrey patch.
-Then a Toggenburg doe with a big comfrey leaf in her mouth.
+Then a Toggenburg doe with a comfrey leaf in her mouth.

 Use Comfrey in Moderation